Welcome to the Utah overdose surveillance dashboard

 Overdose fatalities

 * NOTE: Overdose fatalities can take up to 4 months to be certified.
-As a result, overdose counts are not shown for the most recent 4 months.
+As a result, overdose counts shown for the most recent 4 months should not be considered complete.

 The plots below present time series plots for drug and opioid overdose fatalities for the last 5 years.